 GitHub Copilot users demonstrated an acceleration in task completion, achieving a 55% faster rate than developers who did not use the tool.

-Intrigued by the bold claims regarding the speed boost attributed to Copilot, we embarked on a journey to verify its effectiveness, particularly in the realm of AI in software development.
+Intrigued by the bold claims regarding the speed boost attributed to GitHub Copilot, we embarked on a journey to verify its effectiveness, particularly in the realm of AI in software development.
 In our pursuit of truth, we conducted our own testing of Copilot's use on real projects.
 To ensure optimal results, we took the following approach:

 The key objective for the team was to conduct a GitHub Copilot review and assess its impact on coding productivity, identify its key influences, and find the most effective ways of using it.
 The testing period lasted three months to mitigate the potential bias influenced by a learning curve.
 Let’s dive into the outcomes.

-ELEKS team has recently conducted an in-depth investigation into GitHub Copilot, aiming to assess its impact on developers' tasks, completion duration, and the quality standards of the recommendations it provides.
+ELEKS team has conducted an in-depth investigation into GitHub Copilot, aiming to assess its impact on developers' tasks, completion duration, and the quality standards of the recommendations and suggestions it provides.
 The findings of this investigation can be reviewed here: ELEKS’ GitHub Copilot Investigation – Exploring the Potential of AI in Software Development.

 This study's key focus was to explore how the use of Copilot affects different types of projects.
-We tested and analysed the effectiveness of Copilot in monolithic applications and microservices in both backend and frontend applications to understand where this tool is most effective.
+We tested and analysed the effectiveness of GitHub Copilot in monolithic applications and microservices in both backend and frontend applications to understand where this tool is most effective.

 In broad terms, we can assert that the impact of Copilot on development speed is highly variable and depends on many factors.
 The following are key dependencies that emerge regarding the effective utilisation of Copilot: